 POST WAR AND FINAL YEARS: Matthew H. Morrison arrived home at his Bruce Twp. farm in LaSalle County, Illinois, in the first month of 1865.
 His young son William, born in 1860, would die om Feb.
 12, 1865.
 He was buried in the Mackey family cemetery near Streator, Illinois.
 Matthew and Melvina Morrison's 3rd child Oliver T. Morrison would be born on October 23, 1865.
 Oliver Morrison would move west to Pueblo, Colorado shortly after 1900 and would marry a widow later in his life.
 Oliver, the last living child of Matthew Morrison, would die in Nevada after 1930 with no descendants.
 Carrie Morrison, the only daughter of Matthew and Melvina Morrison, was born on October 26, 1867.
 Carrie would die at a little over one year of age on December 28, 1868.
 She would be buried in the Mackey Cemetery near her brother William Morrison.
 All of the living decendants of Matthew Morrison eminate from his last two sons born in 1869 and 1872.
 Albert Sydney Morrison was born on April 13, 1869 in Bruce Township.
 (He was my own grand-father).
 Albert Sydney Morrison married Elizabeth Benn McAllister in 1891 at Streator, Illinois.
 The couple had 5 children: Vera in 1892, Eva in 1895, Albert Sydney in 1899, Walter in 1905 (My father), and Margaret in 1911.
 Albert Sydney (Bob) Morrison was a yardmaster for the EJ&E Railroad and would die in Joliet, Illinois on October 5, 1928.
 The final child born to Matthew and Melvina Morrison was Jabez Morrison, who was born on November 13, 1872.
 Jabez Morrison married Carrie Penny in 1902.
 They had 5 children born in Streator: Raymond, Lester, Ralph, Margaret, and Leona.
 Jabez Morrison would die in the great influenza epidemic of 1918 on October 18, 1918.

 Matthew Morrison would remain on his farm in LaSalle County until the late 1870's.
 He and his family would move to Livingston County, Illinois, settling on a farm near Wausville in Newtown Township by 1878.
 Newtown Township lies just south of the LaSalle County line near Streator, Illinois.
 Pontiac is is the county seat of Livingston Co., lying about 15-20 miles from the Morrison's new location.
 (Matthew Morrison and his family would appear in the Federal Census of 1880 as residents of Livingston County).
 Since the Civil War, Matthew Morrison would continue to suffer periodic returns of his malarial fever attacks.
 A well known citizen of LaSalle County, he would be engaged throughout the 1870's in his farming occupation and horse sales.
 One document from this period shows Matthew Morrison selling to the firm of Daniel Heenan & Co. one bay mare 4 years old, a 2nd bay mare 7 years old, a two-horse lumber wagon and harness, all for the amount of $ 194.
 (Equal to $3962 in 2007 purchasing power).
 In politics, he would remain a strong advocate of the Republican Party.
 Matthew Morrison's younger sister Mary would die on August 8, 1874.
 Mary Morrison, the twin of William Morrison, had married Oliver Defenbaugh in 1865.
 Oliver Defenbaugh was also a Civil War veteran, having served in the 104th Illinois Regiment.
 Mary Morrison Defenbaugh was buried in S. Emery Green Cemetery in Otter Creek Twp.
 On the morning of November 27, 1879, James Morrison Sr. would die at Otter Creek Twp. in LaSalle County.
 His will, written in 1876, shows that James Morrison left a very considerable estate.
 (The will for unknown reasons would exclude his sons Robert, James, John, and Matthew).
-The death certificate of James Morrison Sr. stated that he died of old age.
+The death certificate of James Morrison Sr. stated that he died of typhoid fever.
 He was buried in Barnhart Cemetery next to his wife Mary Burns.
 (In the period of their deaths, the cemetery was known as Otter Creek Burial Ground).
 The rather large monument that marked their graves was damaged by a major tornado in the Streator area in 1903 and was never completely restored.
 Today, the grave-stones of James Morrison Sr. and his wife Mary Burns in the old Barnhart Cemetery remain readable, but in broken and sad condition.

 Matthew Morrison would travel to Pontiac, Illinois on Monday March 13, 1882.
 The next evening ( March 14th), he would be found in a Pontiac alley either staggering or fallen in a seated position, depending on differing reports.
 Matthew Morrison would die in the early hours of Wednesday March 15, 1882.
 His family being notified, his son Samuel Morrison, his brother Reverend John Morrison of Lexington, Illinois, and his brother-in-law Jabez Mackey came to Pontiac for the inquest and the body.
 A post-mortem examination of Matthew Morrison's body showed signs of violence including a broken arm, and suspicions of murder were entertained.
 A jury of inquest was impaneled at Pontiac to determine the cause of death.
 The jury decided that the cause of death was natural, and that Matthew's death was a result of congestion of the lungs and exposure induced by the free use of whiskey and laudenum.
 The foreman of the jury adamantly disagreed with the verdict and refused to sign it.
 The foreman stated that a foul crime had been commited, and that he intended to hunt up some evidence that may yet incriminate some one.
 (The Streator Daily Free Press and Pontiac Sentinal newspapers of March 17, 1882 supply much of the detailed information on Matthew Morrison's death in Pontiac).
 On Thursday, March 16th, his son, brother, and brother-in-law would take Matthew's body back to LaSalle County by horse and wagon.
 Matthew Morrison would be buried in the Mackey Cemetery on Friday, March 17, 1882.